 Part of being an effective teacher involves fine-tuning your people skills.
 But the knack for getting along with all the different personality types among your students, colleagues, and parents doesn't happen overnight.
 It takes patience, on-the-job-experience, and self-evaluation to gain a comfortable rapport with people you deal with on a professional basis.
+Consider keeping a teaching journal track your insights and improvements.
 This checklist will help you assess your style and pinpoint areas where there is room for growth.
-To track your insights and improvements, consider keeping a teaching journal.
-The New Teacher Survival Guide has simplified journaling by creating My Journal, a space on this Web site for you to keep a private electronic journal of your first year as a teacher.

 In the Classroom

 - Do I accept each student as he or she is?

 - Do I help all students feel they belong?

 - Do I show confidence in my students?

 - Do I let my students know I like them?

 - Do I make each student feel he or she has something to contribute?

 - Do my students bring their problems to me?